jesse-r-s-hines/wdio-obsidian-service-sample-plugin/README.md

 git push
 git push origin tag <new-version-number>
 ```
-This will trigger the [release](./.github/workflows/release.yaml) workflow and create a draft
+This will trigger the [release](./.github/workflows/release.yaml) workflow and create a release.
-release.
-You can then go into GitHub releases, write your release notes, and publish the release.
+You can then go into GitHub releases and write your release notes.